 Objectives: An area closure is in place, including a number of trails and roads.
 Bulldozers and handcrews continue to put in line where possible with ground crews cutting line where the dozer is not able.
 Aircraft will continue to support ground efforts as needed.
 Fire crews are working along NFS road 166 to reduce fire activity to the west if the fire progression changes.

-Weather: Colder temperatures and higher RHs will be in place for the day, but a warming trend is expected into next week.
+Weather: Colder temperatures and higher RHs will be in place for the day, but a warming trend is expected into this week.

-Reminder: Please be aware of forest fire restrictions before heading out for the weekend.
+Reminder: Please be aware of forest fire restrictions before heading out.